Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 ## Prerequisites

-To enable your application to use the NLP functionality:
+To use your application to use the NLP functionality:

 1. Using the [Tizen.Nlp](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Nlp.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file: